A resume’s mission: grab the reader’s attention in a flash, like 10 seconds! To pull this off, sprinkle in some

-Important Note: Resume scanning technology is becoming more prevalent given the high amount of applicants.
-Employers and recruiters view keywords as terms, which represent critical job attributes.
-They scan resumes for keywords, which best define their perfect employee.
+Important Note: Resume scanning tech is on the rise due to massive applicant numbers.
+Employers and recruiters search for keywords that represent vital job qualities.
+They scan resumes for those golden nuggets that define their dream employee.

 Example of a killer engineering resume excerpt

-Before we dive into our list of engineering resume buzzwords, let’s go over a resume excerpt.
-The following is an example of what not to write:
+Before we jump into our list of engineering resume buzzwords, let’s review a resume excerpt.
+The following example shows what not to write:

 Did an elaborate design connecting an existing substational substation to new transmission lines.
 The work included a lot of research to come up with a reliable single connected power system, with coordination made with other disciplines of engineering.
 Coordination included ensuring the power system would meet all local and national codes.

-Designed, analyzed, and coordinated the electrical interconnection of 100MVA 230kV:12kV XXX substation and 230kV transmission lines from XXX Switchyard.
+Designed, analyzed, and coordinated the electrical interconnection of 100MVA 230kV:12kV substation and 230kV transmission lines from Switchyard.

-Also, anyone in your industry would know your role from reading version #2.
-This includes the level of complexity and the nuances of the design.
-For example, in the first version, it reads,
+Anyone in your industry would know your role from reading version #2.
+This includes the complexity level and design nuances.
+For instance, in the first version, it reads,

 Coordination included ensuring the new power system would meet all local and national codes.